chris-mcginnis-ucsf/DoubletFinder/README.md

 ![alternativetext](DF.screenshots/ParamSweep_Schematic.png)
 ![alternativetext](DF.screenshots/ParamSweep_HeatMap.png)

 ROC analysis across pN-pK parameter sweeps for simulated scRNA-seq data with (I) Variable numbers of cell states and (II) Variable magnitudes of transcriptional heterogeneity demonstrates that (I) Optimal pK value selection depends on the total number of cell states and (II) DoubletFinder performance suffers when applied to transcriptionally-homogenous data.
-Simulated data was generated using a strategy similar to as described in Wolock, Lopex & Klein, 2018.
+Simulated data was generated using a strategy similar to as described in Wolock, Lopex & Klein 2019, Cell Systems.

 ![alternativetext](DF.screenshots/Simulation_Schematic.png)
 ![alternativetext](DF.screenshots/Results_Simulation.png)